Parallel Training Methods for AI Models: Unlocking Efficiency and Performance

 The implementation of data parallelism is relatively straightforward, making it a popular choice among researchers and practitioners.
 Many deep learning frameworks, such as TensorFlow and PyTorch, provide built-in support for data parallelism, simplifying the process of distributing the workload across multiple GPUs.

 However, data parallelism does come with a trade-off.
 It requires storing duplicate copies of the model parameters on each GPU, which can lead to increased memory usage.
-Despite this limitation, data parallelism remains a powerful tool for accelerating AI training, particularly when working with large datasets.
+Despite this limitation, data parallelism remains a powerful tool for accelerating AI training, particularly when working with large datasets for machine learning.

 Tensor Parallelism: Splitting Operations Across GPUs